ahochsteger/gmail-processor/src/gas/examples/README.md

-# gmail2gdrive-examples (Google Apps Script Library Examples)
+# Gmail Processor Examples using GMail2GDrive v1.x Config Format

-These are examples for the Google Apps Script Library Gmail2Gdrive to automatically process emails from GMail and store attachments in Google Drive.
+These are examples for the Google Apps Script Library Gmail Processor that show how to use the old configuration format of GMail2GDrive v1.x.